turingschool/front-end-curriculum/lessons/module-3/interpreting-interviews.md

 <section class="call-to-action">
 ### Warm Up

-- What do you think are the top 2 goals of an interviewer when they are interviewing a candidate for a developer position?
+- What do you think are the top 2 goals of an interviewer during the behavioral interview?
+- What are some ways that people can prepare for behavioral interviews?

+*Note: `behavioral interview` refers to the non-technical interview.
 </section>

-## Section title
+## Thinking Like an Interviewer

 Some content